jayelm/minishapeworld/README.md

 - Reference (single target, multiple distractors, one caption)
 - Caption (single target, one caption)

-Crucially, concept/reference dataseets support "hard examples": i.e. if the target caption is "a red shape above a square", distractor images will incldue concepts like "a red shape above a circle", "a blue shape above a circle", and "a red shape BELOW a circle".
+Crucially, datasets support "hard examples": i.e. if the target caption is "a red shape above a square", distractor images will include concepts like "a red shape above a circle", "a blue shape above a square", and "a red shape BELOW a square".

 The kinds of images (and captions) generated can be specified with the `--img_type` option: